Applications are made via UCAS.

 Widening Participation (WP) to higher education is a strategic priority for the UK and Scottish governments, the higher education sector in general and the University of Edinburgh in particular.
 You can find our more on the University's Access Edinburgh page:

-We welcome applications from all background to Medicine.
+We welcome applications from all backgrounds to Medicine.
 We recognise that not all applicants have an equal opportunity to demonstrate their full academic potential via their school leaver qualifications alone.
 To this end, we take into account the context and circumstances of an individual’s achievements when assessing an application - based on the University's Widening Access Offers policy - with some Widening Access eligible applications being considered on minimum entry requirements rather than standard entry requirements.
 Further information can be found here:

 Funding & Scholarships